timothylimyl/lit-llama-qa/README.md

 # ⚡ Purpose of Lit-LLaMA-QA ⚡

-Experimenting with fine-tuning Generative Pre-trained Model (GPT) by using NLP academic dataset for evaluation to get better intuition and knowledge on how to best fine-tune GPT models and understand GPT model's performance before training it for abstractive tasks that requires human evaluation.
+Experimenting with fine-tuning Generative Pre-trained (GPT) Model using NLP academic dataset for evaluation to get better intuition and knowledge on how best to fine-tune GPT models and understand GPT model's performance.

 **Goal 1: By using academic dataset, we can get some intuition on how to improve fine-tuning and understand what works.** For example, to answer questions such as "Does LoRA really work?" is very difficult with generative responses as human evaluation is challenging and time-consuming.
 We want to get grounded feedback on the proposed training methodology.
 Thus, we will rely on using academic dataset first to get some intuition on practices to follow.